Ground-state symmetry

 htc_interaction_image_sm

 The ground-state symmetry of the high-TC dominant superconductive state is well established to be nodeless, consistent with strongly-coupled s-wave, or extended s-wave pairing.
 This was first demonstrated for sintered cuprate YBa2Cu3O7−δ in 1987 [Physical Review B 36, 2386 (1987)], and later for single-crystal YBa2Cu3O7−δ [Physical Review B 39, 851 (1989)] using muon spin rotation (μ+SR).
 The μ+SR technique is particularly well suited for such a determination since it directly probes the bulk mixed state.
 Very interesting fluxon motion and pinning behaviors are also observable which, when properly understood and modeled, allows the extraction of the true temperature-dependent magnetic penetration depth, λ(T), as is illustrated in an exhaustive study of λ(T,H) in a high-quality single crystal of YBa2Cu3O7−δ [Physical Review B 69, 174505 (2004)] [post].
+These results (i) confirm the s-wave superconductivity character originally observed in 1987, and (ii) show that the features of μ+SR (and microwave) data claimed by other authors to be evidence for d-wave superconductivity are instead symptomatic of temperature-dependent depinning of vortices, which results in long-ranged distortion of the flux lattice.
+Indeed, the probability that any published d-wave model gives a better fit than the two-fluid model is less than 4×10-6.

 Comments are closed.